dynobase-icon

 Additionally, Auto-Scaling does not prevent you from manually modifying throughput.
 These manual adjustments don't affect existing alarms related to Auto-Scaling either.
 Personally, I don't recommend this because it leads to situations where you are fighting with the Auto-Scaling software.
 But it is good to know that it is possible, and that it doesn't affect the alarms related to Auto-Scaling.

 Finally, it is important to note that scaling actions don't happen instantly.
 It can take a little bit of time for the new scaling capacity to be provisioned and usable.
 This means if you receive a massive sudden influx of requests, it can take a little bit of time for your capacity to scale up to meet that increased demand.
 This means Auto-Scaling is best for situations where traffic will scale gradually and not incur sudden spikes of traffic.
-For most applications this is fine, traffic normally spikes during the middle of the day, and tampers off overnight.
-But it is important to understand that Auto-Scaling and changes to provisioned capacity is not instantaneous.
+For most applications, this is fine; traffic normally spikes during the middle of the day and tapers off overnight.
+But it is important to understand that Auto-Scaling and changes to provisioned capacity are not instantaneous.

 On-Demand Scaling